LondonHackspaceAI/common/Teaching.md

 * (James) This drops you half way through chapter 1 if you're not a mathematician:  http://nbviewer.jupyter.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter1_Introduction/Chapter1.ipynb
 Not recommended!

-* Jake Vanderplas' talk at [PyCon on scikit-learn]  (https://github.com/jakevdp/sklearn_pycon2015).
+* Jake Vanderplas' talk at [PyCon on scikit-learn](https://github.com/jakevdp/sklearn_pycon2015).
 Github has some ipytyhon notebooks you can take whilst watching.
 Gives a nice intro to the package.